twism007/top-news-newsapi/README.md

 # About Top News Stories Today

 This is a simple app which takes data from the newsapi.org api and displays it based on the category selected.
+Only functional in localhost due to free API.

 ## Available Scripts